Skip to main content

 • graphics

-The graphics of "Eiyuden Chronicle: Hundred Heroes" have received mixed reviews, with many praising the beautiful 2.5D pixel art and character designs that evoke nostalgia for classic JRPGs like Suikoden.
-While some players appreciate the vibrant aesthetics and smooth animations, others criticize the integration of 3D backgrounds with pixel art, leading to a disjointed visual experience.
-Overall, the game is noted for its stunning artwork and engaging visuals, though some technical issues and inconsistencies in graphical quality have been pointed out.
+The graphics of "Eiyuden Chronicle: Hundred Heroes" have received mixed reviews, with many praising the beautiful 2.5D pixel art and vibrant animations that evoke nostalgia for classic JRPGs like Suikoden.
+However, some players criticize the integration of 3D elements with pixel art, noting that it can lead to a disjointed visual experience.
+Overall, while the artwork and character designs are often highlighted as stunning, there are concerns about the quality of certain graphical elements and the game's performance on higher settings.

 • “The graphics are stunning and a vast improvement with beautifully crafted sprites.”

 • “Graphics are poor, and I love this genre of classic graphics.
 Trust me, it's poorly done with mediocre sprites that have 8 faces and 2 animations per face that they switch between... very janky... very cheap.
-The background graphics have a short distance to try and reduce stress on the poor engine, like a ton of mediocre.”
+To further, background graphics have a short distance to try and reduce stress on the poor engine like a ton of mediocre.”

 • “Expect graphics similar to a low-quality Nintendo Switch game.”